repowiserepowise

 Practical note

 CodeScene’s own pages emphasize quantified impact and refactoring targets, which is why it remains one of the strongest tools in this category.
-If you want the operational version of that idea, it is worth comparing it directly with an internal knowledge layer like repowise.
+If you want the operational version of that idea, the CodeScene alternative breakdown compares it directly with an internal knowledge layer like repowise.

 3. Stepsize